Stability of the Catenoid for the Hyperbolic Vanishing Mean Curvature Equation Outside Symmetry: Introduction

 Note that if $\dotell\equiv0$ and $\xi(\sigma)\equiv \sigma\ell+a_0$ for a constant vector $a_0\in \bbR^n\subseteq\bbR^{n+1}$, then $\calC_\sigma$ is the Lorentzian catenoid obtained by boosting $\calC$ by $\Lambda_{-\ell}$ and then translating the result by $a_0$.

 We will assume that $|\ell|,|\dotxi|<1$ and that $|\ell(0)|,|\xi(0)|$, and $|\dotell|$ are sufficiently small\footnote{The smallness assumptions are not essential and are a consequence of how we have set things up.
-The smallness requirement on $|\dotell|$ is to guarantee that the curve $\xi-\gamma R$ is timelike.
-The smallness conditions on $|\ell(0)|$ and $|\xi(0)|$ are so that $\tilbsUpsigma_0$ contains $\scC_{-R}$.
+The smallness requirement on $|\dotell|$ is to guarantee that the curve $(\sigma,\xi-\gamma R\ell)$ is timelike.
+The smallness conditions on $|\ell(0)|$ and $|\xi(0)|$ are so that $\tilbsUpsigma_0$ contains $\scC_{-R}$ in the interior of its future.
 If we remove these assumptions we simply need to take $R$ larger and replace $R-2$ by $R-C$ for a larger constant $C$ in the definition of $\scC_{-R}$.
 In our applications the smallness of the initial data and the bootstrap assumptions imply all the smallness conditions required here.}.
-We will first define a foliation of the interior of the ambient cone
+We will first define a foliation of the interior of the ambient cone (here and below we use the notation $\Xbar=(X^1,\dots,X^n)$)

 as $\cup_\sigma \bsUpsigma_\sigma$, and then define the profile of our solution on the leaf $\bsUpsigma_\sigma$ to be $\calC_\sigma\cap\bsUpsigma_\sigma$.
 Note that we will restrict attention to compactly supported perturbations\footnote{This simplifying assumption is not essential for the proof.
 See the third comment following the statement of Theorem~\ref{thm:main-0}.} of $\calC$ (in a suitable sense to be described below), so by finite speed of propagation we already know the form of our solution in the exterior of $\scC_{-R}$.
 The leaves $\bsUpsigma_\sigma$ will be chosen to be asymptotically null, more precisely hyperboloidal, away from the moving center $\xi(\sigma)$.
 To define this foliation, we first fix reference hyperboloids defined as (here $\gamma$ is evaluated at~$\sigma$)